 Step 4: Print out or save a PDF file in Google Drive for bookkeeping

-To organize my receipts, I upload them in Google Drive labeled “2024 Fed Estimated Taxes” so it is easier to locate them come tax time.
+To organize my receipts, I upload them to Google Drive labeled “2024 Fed Estimated Taxes” so it is easier to locate them during tax time.

 Heads Up: Similar to ACI Payments, Pay1040.com allows taxpayers to send two identical payments.
 You will be notified to review and confirm the amounts you are sending and follow the prompts to “Process Payment“.